COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Method

-where $L_m$ is the modality-specific token count and $d$ is the embedding dimension.
-The encoders are chosen according to modality type.
-For example, image-like sensors such as RGB or depth produce spatial feature tokens through convolutional backbones~\cite{He2016ResNet}, while point-cloud and RF modalities are encoded by modality-appropriate architectures such as Point Transformer~\cite{Zhao2021PointTransformer}.
-Depending on the dataset, encoders may be frozen to preserve pretrained representations or fine-tuned for the downstream task; the exact choice is specified in Section~\ref{sec:experiments}.
+where $\mathbf{x}_m$ is the raw input, $L_m$ is the modality-specific token count, and $d_m$ is the encoder output dimension.
+The encoder architecture is selected according to the modality type.
+For example, image-like inputs can use convolutional backbones such as ResNet~\cite{He2016ResNet}, while point-cloud or RF inputs can use modality-appropriate encoders such as Point Transformer~\cite{Zhao2021PointTransformer}.
+The exact backbone choices are specified in Section~\ref{sec:experiments}.